 We have a Disability Experts Panel made up of disability practitioners and experts in disability matters to enable us to access specialist advice on disability issues.

 We collect diversity information on a voluntary basis from students who complain to us.
 This supports our ongoing programme of work to look at our casework data from this perspective, focusing on what we can learn to help us improve our own practice and to share additional good practice guidance with providers.
-In 2019 we looked at what we could learn about complaints from disabled students (see our Annual Report 2019), and we built on that in 2020, for example running a series of good practice webinars focusing specifically on supporting disabled students.
-More recently we have started to look at our casework data on complaints from students of different ethnicities.
-This is an important but complex area and we are continuing to take this work forward in 2021.

 We also take steps to promote equality, diversity and inclusion within our organisation.
 We have a strong focus on having an open, inclusive and supportive organisational culture and we value everyone for who they are.
 We take steps to promote awareness and understanding of different equality issues, for example through inviting relevant external speakers and through encouraging open conversations between staff.
 We have a job evaluation framework and grading structure to set the appropriate pay grade for each role to ensure that people doing the same or equivalent roles are paid equally.
 We offer flexible working arrangements, including part-time positions at all levels, and a blend of office-based/remote working where appropriate.